beeper/sdk-docs/README.md

-# Beeper SDKs
-This repo will contain instructions for various SDKs that can be used with Beeper.

 # Widgets

-Widgets are webpages that live on the sidebar of Beeper.
+Widgets are webpages that live in the sidebar of Beeper.
 They can access data from a chat in Beeper, such as messages and a list of users.
 They can also take actions, such as sending messages on the user's behalf.

 [//]: # (TODO: make this better. widgets are unique and mostly unprecedented in major chat networks; now people can have them in any)
 [//]: # (TODO: maybe have a section specifically on installing widgets? and then in "get started" i link how to install? so people can show their friends? or maybe not since the focus is on the developer)